google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

 Push notifications are an important part of creating an engaging experience.
-Because notifications require coordination between an application server, a messaging service (like Google Cloud Messaging), and your service worker, it can be useful to test the service worker in isolation first to verify it is setup properly.
+Because notifications require coordination between an application server, a messaging service (like Google Cloud Messaging), and your Service Worker, it can be useful to test the Service Worker in isolation first to verify it is setup properly.

 ### Adding Push support